flucksite/website/README.md

 This project is built with [Lucky Framework](https://luckyframework.org/), a web framework for the [Crystal Language](https://crystal-lang.org/).
 It's a database-less Lucky app, and blog posts are static markdown files in the repo.
-This essentially a static site, but it's compiled into a single binary, and it runs as a dynamic one.
+Essentially it's a static site, but it's compiled into a single binary, and it runs as a dynamic website.

 ## Setting up the project